...

 When I first took the family to the Yucatan peninsula, I knew I wanted to see some Mexico Mayan ruins.
 I had no idea there would be so many different options to choose from.
 How far were we willing to travel?
 Did we want to climb the ruins?
 Did we want to go to any nearby cenotes?
 All of those are things to take into consideration when choosing which ruins to visit.

-Here are some of the most popular ruins you can visit in Mexico, along with information about what to expect and how to access them.
-And for more information about using the CBX to fly out of Tijuana, be sure to check out this post of mine.
+These are some of the most popular ruins you can visit in Mexico, along with information about what to expect and how to access them.
+Check out my post about using the CBX to fly out of Tijuana if you’re still figuring out how to get to Mexico.

 Where to Stay